1. What is smart EV charging?

 Much like consumers, businesses also have much to gain from smart EV charging.
 Actually, doing it the smart way is the only sensible and future-proof solution.

 Monitor EV charging events remotely

 You'll get access to a smart management system that lets you monitor and control charging events remotely, view usage statistics, and report issues.
 All your stations are connected to the charging platform and thus to each other.
 You can group stations and manage them in a stack.
 This enables, for instance, limiting the charging power of a station group.
 Pricing packages and charging station information can also be edited conveniently.

 Wouldn't it be nice if you had access to a hassle-free billing system that charges customers either through their Virta account or directly from their payment cards?
 When it comes to payments and billing, you don’t have to do anything.
 EV drivers are billed automatically based on your prices, and we’ll transfer the income to you monthly.

 You'll also get controlled charging events so that you don’t have to worry about exceeding the capacity of your local grid or paying an arm and a leg in the form of your electricity bill.
 By grouping stations together, you can save money since the need to grow the electrical connection can be avoided.
 If the maximum charging power set for the station group is exceeded, the charging power drops down automatically at all stations in the group.

 Get peace of mind

-However, the most important benefit of smart EV charging is really quite simple: it allows you to stay focused on your main business.
-After the charging station has been installed, it doesn’t require your attention — unless you want to keep up with the statistics and business figures.
+However, the most important benefit of a smart electric car charging system is quite simple: it allows you to stay focused on your main business.
+Once installed, the charging station doesn’t require your attention — unless you want to keep up with the statistics and business figures.